ibm-cloud-docs/resiliency/bcdr-approaches.md

 More complex application data should be stored within a database and IBM Cloud offers several that are suitable for most workloads.
 {: note}

 If you are using IBM Cloud Databases for MySQL, IBM Cloud Databases for PostgreSQL, or IBM Cloud Databases for MongoDB, point in time recovery from backups is available.
-The deployment can perform continuous incremental backups and transactions can be replayed to a point in time, within the last 7 days.
-Other databases are recoverable to the point of last backup.
-Backups are automatically taken every 24 hours.
-Recovery is possible to another MZR in the same geography, so help ensure that your chosen DR region is included.
+Simply put, this works by a full backup being taken, with subsequent transactional changes being recorded, until the next full backup is taken.
+This means that when recovering the database, a date and time within the past 7 days can be chosen and the nearest full backup taken prior to that time is restored into a new instance before recorded transactional changes are replayed, up to the desired point in time.
+The very latest point in time for the recovery is that when the last transactional change was recorded and is available from the source database.
+Note that restores of this kind are rolled forward, but not backwards.
+Other databases are recoverable to the point of last backup, meaning they do not then have additional transactional changes applied to them.
+Backups are automatically taken every 24 hours and backup files placed in a cross-regional object storage bucket for resiliency.
+Recovery is possible to any other multi-zone region, except across compliance zone boundaries and note that database restores can take several hours to complete.

 As well as the automatic database backups, customers can take on-demand backups too.
-On-demand backups can either be taken through the console or by using a CLI or API call, which means they can be automated through a job by using like IBM Cloud Code Engine.
-All backups are written to a multi-region object storage bucket.
+Since automatic backups are taken once every 24 hours, this can result in the loss of up to 24 hours-worth of transactions when restored, if point-in-time restores are not available.
+Customers wishing to reduce that up to 24 hour figure, are therefore encouraged to take additional on-demand backups.
+On-demand backups can either be taken through the console or by using a CLI or API call, which means they can be automated through a job by using, for example, IBM Cloud Code Engine.
+All on-demand backups are also written to a multi-region object storage bucket.

-If you are using another bring your own database, refer to product documentation on the most suitable backup method.
-Generally, back up the data to a Cross Region Object Storage bucket, including any logs that provide point in time recovery.
+If you are using another, bring your own database, refer to product documentation on the most suitable backup method.
+Generally, back up the data to a cross region object storage bucket, including any logs that provide point in time recovery.

 ![Diagram depiting an example architecture for a zero footpring DR solution](images/DRApproach1.png "Diagram depiting an example architecture for a zero footpring DR solution"){: caption="Diagram depiting an example architecture for a zero footpring DR solution" caption-side="bottom"}